ereyesherrera/Analyzing-State-Legislation-to-Terminate-Parental-Rights-of-Rapists/project_code.md

 <img src="project_code_files/figure-html/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-**QUESTIONS FROM EMMA:**

-*1. funny that wyoming is grouped with MN for law strength, since 1 is coded as "no law", and WY does have a law, albeit low in strength, any idea for why this might be?? *

 Comparing the two maps above, we find some surprising results.
 For example, the group of West Coast and some East Coast states that were coded as being in Cluster 2 - the best cluster - only have a strength of 2 for the legislation they have in place.
 Based on the clustering performed above, we would expect these states to have a strong legislation since they seem to be most progressive and have the most representation for women liberal ideals.
 Conversely, we see that states such as Florida, Mississippi and Georgia who were placed in Cluster 1 or Cluster 2 - the worse clusters - have much better law strengths.

 There are many possible explanations for this effect.
 One of them may be that those states in which have lower "equality" for women may need to have stronger laws in place to protect them because of their "make-up" in terms of treatment towards women.
 (NEED EMMA FOR THIS PART)